ragalina/cse15l-lab-reports/lab-report-2.md

 In ```handleRequest```, the only cases we account for are where the URL path contains "add" or "search".
 Since the default path, http://localhost:4000, contains neither, the code enters the else loop and returns "404 Not Found!" as an error message.

 ![add example](lab-report-2/2-search-add-hello.png)
 This is an example of how we add a string to the ArrayList in the search engine.
 The path in the url is "/add" and the query is "?s=hello".
 Since the path contains "/add", the code enters the first if statement, where the query is split by the equals sign.
 Thus, "s=hello" turns into ["s", "hello"].
-Since the first element is "s", the second element is added to the ArrayList and a message stating that is printed.
+Since the first element is "s", the code enters the if statement and the second element is added to the ArrayList and a confirmation message is printed.

 As a summary:
 - ```parameters``` = ["s", "hello"]
-- ```strings``` is an empty array before the query is processed, but after, strings = {"hello"}
+- ```strings``` is an empty array before the query is processed, but after, ```strings``` = {"hello"}

-This process was repeated for "unicorn", "jello", and "mellow", so that the final strings ArrayList contains 4 items.
+This process was repeated for "unicorn", "jello", and "mellow", so that the final ```strings``` ArrayList contains 4 items — {"hello", "unicorn", "jello", "mellow"}.

 ![search example](lab-report-2/2-search-ello.png)

 In this screenshot, we're searching the ArrayList for strings that contain "ello".
 The path in the URL is "/search", and the query is "s=ello".
 Like with the add function, the code enters an else-if loop because the URL contains "search".
-The query is then split at the "=" to create an array (parameters) with the values ["s", "ello"].
-In the loop, since parameters[0] is s, the search term variable is set to parameters[1].
+The query is then split at the "=" to create ```parameters```, an array of strings with the values ["s", "ello"].
+In the loop, since ```parameters[0]``` is s, the string we're searching for, ```term``` is set to ```parameters[1]```.
 Then, the code loops through the ArrayList of strings to see which contain ```term```.
 If any are found, they are added to the string (```returnSearch```) that is returned and displayed on the website.

 As a summary:
 - ```parameters``` = ["hello", "unicorn", "jello", "mellow"]